chris-jelly/anaplan_diff/docs/adr/002-anaplan-export-format-support.md

 ### 2. Tabular Single Column Format (Supported)
 - **Structure**: Line Item | Dimension 1 | Dimension 2 | ... | Dimension N | Value
 - **Characteristics**:
-  - First column always contains the line item name
+  - First column ALWAYS contains the line item name from the module
-  - Followed by dimension columns (e.g., Time, Product, Region, etc.)
+  - Last column ALWAYS contains the value for that line item
-  - Final column contains the numeric value
+  - All columns between first and last are ALWAYS dimensions of the module
   - Each row represents a single data point
   - Most commonly used for structured analysis